Avarice03/p4-node-app/README.md

 - I can update users
 - I can update recipes
-- I can update cuisines
-- I can update categories

 ### As a developer, I can delete data from MongoDB.